OWASP/owasp-mastg/Document/0x06b-Basic-Security-Testing.md

 #### Installing Frida

+[Frida](https://www.frida.re "frida") is a runtime instrumentation framework "lets you inject snippets of JavaScript or your own library into native apps on Windows, macOS, Linux, iOS, Android, and QNX.".
+We already wrote a lot about Frida in the Android Reverse Engineering chapter.
+The good news is that Frida is also compatible with iOS, where it offers many of the same useful features.

+To get Frida to work, you need to install the Frida Python package on your host machine.

 $ pip install frida

-Start Cydia and add Frida’s repository by going to Manage -> Sources -> Edit -> Add and enter https://build.frida.re.
-You should now be able to find and install the Frida package which lets Frida inject JavaScript into apps running on your iOS device.
-This happens over USB, so you will need to have your USB cable handy, though there’s no need to plug it in just yet.
+On a jailbroken device, you can also install frida-server through Cydia - this will run frida-server as the root the user, allowing you to easily inject code into any process.
+Start Cydia and add Frida’s repository by going to Manage -> Sources -> Edit -> Add and enter `https://build.frida.re`.
+You should now be able to find and install the Frida package.

+Connect your device via USB and verify that Frida works by running the following command:

 $ frida-ps -U

+This should return the list of processes running on the device.

 #### SSH Connection via USB